 As technology evolves and transforms the way we work, we’re increasingly called on to perform complex tasks with others.
 So what makes for successful workplace collaboration?
-How does collaboration improve employee satisfaction and motivation?
+How does team collaboration improve employee satisfaction and motivation?
 Even more, how does increased collaboration create more value for companies?

 Our 2018 International Work Perceptions report gathered data from nearly 7,000 knowledge workers in 17 countries.
 We asked them what makes for good (and bad) collaboration, what they value at work, and how they perceive their company’s values.

-The resulting report delivers crucial insights into what difficulties workers face today, how collaboration can spur innovation, and how managers and leaders can support teams as they embark on an increasingly interdependent nature of work.
+The resulting report delivers crucial insights into what difficulties workers face today, how team collaboration can spur innovation, and how managers and leaders can support good collaborative teams in the workplace as they embark on an increasingly interdependent nature of work.

 Table of contents